gmum/seminars/README.md

 # Seminars
-Repository for seminar schedule and slides in ipython notebook format.
+Repository for seminar schedule (and slides in ipython notebook format, but no one really adds them).

 # Schedule
 ### GMUM Seminar (Thursdays 2 pm.)